malcolmdurosaye/PDFtoAudio/README.md

 # PDFtoAudio
-This is a python code for PDF to Audio
+This is a python code to convert PDF to Audio